Chair (officer)

-The chairperson, also chairman, chairwoman or chair, is the presiding officer of an organized group such as a board, committee, or deliberative assembly.
-The person holding the office, who is typically elected or appointed by members of the group, presides over meetings of the group, and conducts the group's business in an orderly fashion.
+The chair, also chairman, chairwoman, or chairperson, is the presiding officer of an organized group such as a board, committee, or deliberative assembly.
+The person holding the office, who is typically elected or appointed by members of the group or organisation, presides over meetings of the group, and is required to conduct the group's business in an orderly fashion.

-In some organizations, the chairperson is also known as president (or other title).
+In some organizations, the chair is also known as president (or other title).
 In others, where a board appoints a president (or other title), the two terms are used for distinct positions.
-Also, the chairman term may be used in a neutral manner not directly implying the gender of the holder.
+The term chairman may be used in a neutral manner, not directly implying the gender of the holder.
+In meetings or conferences, to "chair" something (chairing) means to lead the event.